 These are available two different ways.
-A custom walk-in fridge is made to your specifications, meaning it can be built to suit the exact needs of your establishment. ”Quick-ship” boxes are made to pre-engineered dimensions, so manufacturers have their components ready to ship when an order for one is placed.
+Custom walk-in refrigeration is made to your specifications, meaning it can be built to suit the exact needs of your establishment. ”Quick-ship” boxes are made to pre-engineered dimensions, so manufacturers have their components ready to ship when an order for one is placed.
 Both types require assembly when they reach their destinations.

 The smallest quick-ship models are around 6 feet in each dimension.
 Custom boxes can be built to virtually any size you need.
 A good rule of thumb to keep in mind is that you should subtract 8 inches in each direction to know the actual interior dimensions.
 Each insulated wall will take away about 4 inches from the interior.